-Protection of source code and resources
+3.3.3.5 Protection of source code and resources

-In order to maintain the integrity of code and resources, thus protecting the application from manipulation such as back doors, trojan horses or changes in processing logic, source code control systems must be used and, if necessary, individual parts of source code assigned only to certain developers.
-A secure development environment must also be guaranteed, e.g. by limited access rights and hardening systems, developers only using personalised user accounts, not working with admin rights and needing to be trained on security.
+In order to preserve the integrity of code and resources and thus protect the application from manipulation such as backdoors, Trojan horses or changes in the flow logic, source code control systems should be used and, if necessary, individual code parts should only be assigned to specific developers.
+Sensitive information must not be stored in source code control systems in order to prevent it from unintentionally reaching the public.
+In addition, a secure development environment must be ensured by, among other things, restricting access rights and hardening systems, ensuring that developers only use personalized user accounts, do not work with admin rights, and are trained in security.